At a Glance

-I've grouped all of the planting possibilities into 3 separate climates.
+I've grouped everything into three climates to make this simple.
 You're in a warm climate if your last frost date has already passed.
-You're in a mild climate if your frost date is just around the corner (like mine on April 7).
-And you're in a cold climate if your frost date is about 30 or so days from now.
-(Click here to find your last frost date in the US.)
+You're in a mild climate if your last frost date falls in March or April.
+You're in a cold climate if your last frost date is still four to six weeks away.
+Not sure which one you are?
+Use a frost date calculator to find your last frost date — I've linked one below.

 Warmer Climates